Legal

 Other Service States

-The remaining 38 states where Commera accepts applications do not currently impose state-specific commercial financing disclosure requirements for merchant cash advances and revenue-based financing in the transaction size range that Commera brokers.
-However, all merchants will receive clear, plain-language disclosures of material terms — including total amount, finance charge, total repayment amount, factor rate, payment structure, and prepayment policy — directly from the funding partner before signing any financing agreement.
+Other states where Commera accepts applications may not currently impose state-specific commercial financing disclosure requirements for merchant cash advances and revenue-based financing in the transaction size range that Commera brokers.
+Regardless, all merchants will receive clear, plain-language disclosures of material terms — including total amount, finance charge, total repayment amount, factor rate, payment structure, and prepayment policy — directly from the funding partner before signing any financing agreement.

 How to File a Complaint